 #4: Submit an Application for Your Vermont 14-33 Adjuster License

 You can check to see if your license has been issued at Sircon Compliance.
 The state recommends waiting roughly 10 days from the date you submit your application before checking to see if it’s been issued.
+If your application is routine and does not require any additional information, the license is generally issued within 48 hours.

 #5: Renew Your Vermont Adjuster License